AgoraIO/Docs-Source/.github/way-of-working.md

 - https://github.com/AgoraIO/video-sdk-samples-android

 All repositories must have the same directory and folder structure.
-In the repository root, you have one folder, `agora-manager` that holds the base code necessary to create an app, and one folder for each document published in the docs repository.
-The folder names and file names must be written in kebab case.
+In the repository root, you have one folder, `agora_manager` that holds the base code necessary to create an app, and one folder for each document published in the docs repository.
+The folder names and file names must be written in snake case.
 An example repository would look like:

 - agora_manager
 - ai_noise_suppression